The Need for Roots: Obligations and Rights

+Weil differentiates between rights and obligations viewing the two as subject and object.
+"The actual relationship between the two is as between object and subject.
+A man, considered in isolation, only has duties, amongst which are certain duties towards himself.
+Other men, seen from his point of view, only have rights.
+He, in his turn, has rights, when seen from the point of view of other men, who recognize that they have obligations towards him.
+A man left alone in the universe would have no rights whatever, but he would have obligations."
+Weil elaborates supporting the idea that obligations alone are independent stating "rights are always found to be related to certain conditions.
+Obligations alone remain independent of conditions." with obligations being a universal condition "All human beings are bound by identical obligations, although these are performed in different ways according to particular circumstances." whereas rights are conditional "...a right is not effectual by itself, but only in relation to the obligation to which it corresponds".

 Weil backs up her ideas on the needs of the soul by mentioning that Christian, ancient Egyptian and other traditions have held similar moral views throughout history, particularly on the obligation to help those suffering from hunger.
 This, Weil says, should serve as a model for other needs of the soul.
 Weil also makes a distinction between physical needs (such as for food, heating and medical attention) and non-physical needs that are concerned with the "moral side" of life.
 Both kinds are vital, and the deprivation of these needs causes one to fall into a state "more or less resembling death".

-Weil goes into some detail on collectives.
+Weil goes into detail on collectives, such as a nation.
 She says that obligations are not binding to collectives, but to the individuals of which the collective is composed.
 Collectives should be respected, not for their own sake, but because they are 'food for mankind'.
-Collectives that are not 'food for mankind' - harmful or useless collectives - should be removed.
+Collectives that are not 'food for mankind' – harmful or useless collectives – should be removed.
+Thus, service to a collective may require total sacrifice, but the collective is not superior to the person, similar to how sacrifice for another person may require total sacrifice without implying that one person is worth more than another.